Hari-Zignuts/ideal-node-project/readme.md

 # Ideal Node Project

 This project is an ideal Node.js application with PostgreSQL and Sequelize database integration.
-It includes user authentication (login and signup) and CRUD operations, along with comprehensive error handling.
+It includes user authentication (login and signup), CRUD operations, and comprehensive error handling.

 ## Features